Rob Lewis (music director): Core collaborations and touring

-Lewis has produced, written songs, and arranged on several number one albums including Christina Aguilera's Back to Basics, Diddy's Press Play, Fall Out Boy's Infinity on High, Jamie Foxx's Unpredictable, Herbie Hancock's "Possibilities", Heather Headley's Grammy Award winning "Audience of One", and Vanessa L. Williams' "The Real Thing".
-Lewis' emotional string and horn arranging has gotten him notoriety for his work on Fall Out Boy's single "Thnks fr th Mmrs.", Christina Aguilera's "Oh Mother" and "Understand", Jamie Foxx's "Heaven", Chrisette Michele's "Best of Me" and "Your Joy" (which Lewis also co-wrote with Babyface and Chrisette Michele).
+Lewis has produced, written songs, and arranged on several number one albums including Christina Aguilera's Back to Basics, Diddy's Press Play, Fall Out Boy's Infinity on High, Jamie Foxx's Unpredictable, Herbie Hancock's "Possibilities", Heather Headley's Grammy Award winning "Audience of One", and Vanessa Williams' "The Real Thing".
+Lewis' emotional string and horn arranging has gained him notoriety for his work on Fall Out Boy's single "Thnks fr th Mmrs.", Christina Aguilera's "Oh Mother" and "Understand", Jamie Foxx's "Heaven", Chrisette Michele's "Best of Me" and "Your Joy" (which Lewis also co-wrote with Babyface and Chrisette Michele).

-Lewis worked with Toni Braxton across multiple tours and was musical director for several Las Vegas residencies—including "Toni Braxton: Revealed" at the Flamingo Hotel.
+Lewis worked with Toni Braxton for many tours and was the musical director for several Las Vegas artist residencies including "Toni Braxton: Revealed" at the Flamingo Hotel.
 He also contributed to Vegas productions and residencies for Boyz II Men and Christina Aguilera.
 He wrote and produced for the gospel group "Here II Praise", who was signed by Daryl Coley and Jenell Alexander Coley through a deal with Verity Records.
 With their harmonic and artistic capabilities, their album "Giving You Nothing But Praise" debuted on Billboard's Gospel charts in the Top 20 in Sept.
 1998, The choir, led by Lewis, won the "Bobby Jones Excellence Award" for "Best Urban Contemporary Choir of the year" at the Gospel Music Workshop of America (GMWA) in 1998, and was nominated for a Stellar Award in 1999.
 Lewis is a self-taught string arranger, and gospel producer Donald Lawrence employed his arranging on several projects in the late 1990s including Lawrence's Christmas album "Hello Christmas", and for Bishop TD Jakes's "Sacred Love Songs", A few years later, Lawrence introduced singer and producer Tonex to Lewis to do arranging for Tonex's O2 album ("The Beautiful Place" and "Even You").
 Along with arranging, he scored songs with film maker/playwright David E. Talbert, who assigned him the moniker "Young Q", referring to Lewis as a "young Quincy Jones" (who Lewis always refers to as the "greatest musical role model".)
 Lewis has written the scores for Talbert's theatrical plays "Love Makes Things Happen" featuring the music of Babyface, "The Fabric of a Man", "He Say She Say, But What Does God Say", and Lewis wrote the original songs and score for "Love on Layaway" starring Deborah Cox and Cassie Davis.
 For Talbert's feature film First Sunday, starring Ice Cube and Tracy Morgan, Lewis wrote and produced the song "Live Again" which played during the end credits.